 As of the time of reporting, emergency services had not issued an official statement regarding the fire.

-Nonetheless, local residents confirmed that firefighters eventually brought the blaze under control, but not before the entire building was reduced to ashes.
+Nonetheless, local residents confirmed that firefighters eventually brought the blaze under control.

 Community members and students alike are calling for increased vigilance and support systems to prevent similar occurrences in the future.